wolframite/aloha/README.md

 ALOHA == z**ALO**ra jmemcac**H**ed infinisp**A**n

-> aloha replaces your traditional memcached setup (data and sessions) with a clusterable, HA memory grid, which still speaks and behaves like memcached
+> aloha replaces your traditional memcached setup with a clusterable, HA memory grid, which still speaks and behaves like memcached

 ## tl;dr &ndash; Give me Memcached!